alexander-schreiner/alexander-schreiner.github.io/_blog/writing-web-storage-in-javascript.md

 tags: ["javascript"]
 ---

-## Comparing WebStorage & IndexedDB
+## Comparing WebStorage

 Using the WebStorage API you can write key/value pairs in a handy way to browsers.
-IndexedDB on the other hand is better used for more structured data and generally if you need a little more than key/value.
+This technique may be used, depending on the use-case, instead of cookies.
+You will find WebStorage to be very easy to deal with.

 ## Key/Value using WebStorage